 Novel Food Applications – March 2021

-After this date, only consumable products (like CBD oil) that are linked to a validated application will be allowed to stay on the shelves.
+Only consumable products (like KLORIS CBD oil) which are linked to a validated application are allowed to stay on the shelves.

-During this transition period no new CBD products for consumption are allowed to come on the market without a fully authorised application (not just validated, but fully completed, a process which can take over a year) - meaning that from 1st April 2021 consumable CBD products which launched in the UK after 13th February 2020 are not able to remain on the market.
+During this transition period no new CBD products for consumption are allowed to come on the market without a fully authorised application (not just validated, but fully completed, a process which can take over a year) - meaning that from 1st April 2021 consumable CBD products which launched in the UK after 13th February 2020 are not able to be legally sold.

 Those CBD products available before this date, which are linked to a validated application (like KLORIS) are able to remain for sale while the authorisation process takes place.